mynecker/azure-function-demo-application/README.md

 Sample demonstrating issue with HTTP Azure Function POST request.

+Based on Micronaut launch configuration 2.0.0.BUILD-SNAPSHOT

 ## How to reproduce

-- Create sample project (Kotlin) based on Micronaut launch configuration 2.0.0.BUILD-SNAPSHOT
 - Deploy to Azure as Function
 - Invoke HTTP POST to get the exception